npcraig/csv-sqlite-html-converter/README.md

 ### Converting CSV to SQLite

-1. **Upload your CSV file**:
+1. **Upload your CSV files**:
-   - Drag and drop your CSV file onto the upload area, or
+   - Drag and drop one or more CSV files onto the upload area, or
-   - Click "Choose CSV File" to browse and select
+   - Click "Choose CSV Files" to browse and select multiple files

-2. **Configure options** (optional):
+2. **Configure parsing options** (applied to all files):
-   - Set table name (default: "data")
-   - Choose CSV delimiter
+   - Choose CSV delimiter (comma, semicolon, tab, pipe)
    - Toggle header detection
    - Enable/disable automatic type inference

-3. **Convert**: The conversion starts automatically after file upload
+3. **Individual file processing**:
+   - Each CSV file is processed independently and appears in the "Processed CSV Files" list
+   - Files are automatically selected for combination by default
+   - Monitor processing progress for each file

+4. **Manage processed files**:
+   - **Preview**: Click the eye icon to view sample data from any processed file
+   - **Select/Deselect**: Use checkboxes to choose which files to include in your database
+   - **Remove**: Click the trash icon to delete files you no longer need
+   - **Replace**: Upload a file with the same name to replace an existing processed file

+5. **Combine selected files**:
+   - Review which files are selected (checkboxes checked)
+   - Click "Combine Selected (X) into SQLite DB" to create your database
+   - Each selected CSV becomes a separate table named after its filename

-4. **Preview & Download**: Review your data and download the SQLite database
+6. **Preview & Download**:
+   - Review the combined database with all selected tables
+   - Download the single SQLite database file containing your chosen tables

 ### Converting SQLite to CSV